Kevincripe/SDEV_220_Final_Project_Team_3/README.md

 - **Documentation:** The project's code should be well-commented to enhance understanding and maintainability.

-By following these steps, you should be able to successfully set up and run the Django project.
+By following these steps, you should be able to successfully set up and run the Boost Auto LLC Django project.